-My experiences as a student and a teacher have reinforced my belief that scientists have a duty to communicate their work with the public, particularly the next generation.
+My experiences as a student, teacher, and researcher have reinforced my belief that scientists have a duty to communicate their work with the public, particularly the next generation.
 The role of scientific outreach and education cannot be underestimated.
 As such, I strive to share my work with others and take every opportunity to make outreach an integral part of what I do.

 Thanks for visiting!

 Galloway AWE, Gravem SA, Kobelt JN, Heady WN, Okamoto DK, Sivitilli DM, Saccomanno VR, Hodin J, Whippo R (2023).
 Sunflower sea star predation on urchins can facilitate kelp forest recovery.
 Proc.
 R. Soc.
 B. 290:20221897.
 20221897. http://doi.org/10.1098/rspb.2022.1897

 Harper LM, Lefcheck JS, Whippo R, Jones SM, Folts Z, Duffy JE (2022) Blinded by the bright: How species-poor habitats contribute to regional biodiversity across a tropical seascape.
 Diversity and Distributions 28:11(2272-2285) https://doi.org/10.1111/ddi.13632